rudolfgrauberger/sonar-cxx-wiki/Get-test-execution-metrics.md

 * cpptestunit-1.x-to-junit-1.0.xsl:     For transforming CppTestUnit-reports
 * cppunit-1.x-to-junit-1.0.xsl:         For transforming CppUnit-reports

-== Simple and detailed modes
+## Simple and detailed modes
-The test execution reports can be imported in two modes: 'simple' and 'detailed', configurable via the configuration property _sonar.cxx.xunit.provideDetails_.
+The test execution reports can be imported in two modes: 'simple' and 'detailed', configurable via the configuration property **sonar.cxx.xunit.provideDetails**.
 In the simple mode, the plugin doesn't try to assign the testcases found in the execution report to test source files in SonarQube, it just aggregates the numbers and assigns them to the project, yielding numbers like: